GoldenDog190/data-structures-and-algorithms-2/readme/readme-challenge-08.md

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->
-First drew out a whiteboard
+First drew out a whiteboard before working on the code.
+On the white board drew out how a zip function works, and how to implement it into the code.
+The space and time are O(1).
+Used this website to help me get a better idea of how to zip the two linked lists together.

 ## Solution
 <!-- Embedded whiteboard image -->